A Simple (But Detailed) Guide for Managing Resistance to Change in Organizations

 Such costs include:

-- Recurring project delays, missed deadlines, and behind schedule
+- Recurring project delays, missed deadlines, and being behind schedule

-- Outcomes, return on investment (ROI) and project objectives are not achieved
+- Desired outcomes, return on investment (ROI) and project objectives are not achieved

 - Project is forced to be abandoned

 - Valuable and high performing employees decide to move on to other firms